royratcliffe/SCNetworkReachability/README.md

 2. the Internet and
 3. the local-link wi-fi network.

+## How to Build the Sample

+Clone the repository in the usual way.
+It incorporates the SCNetworkReachabilityKit as a Git sub-module however.
+Hence you also need to initialise and update the submodule.
+From your local repository type:

+	git submodule update --init

+Git will clone the appropriate repository as a submodule.
+You can now open the project using Xcode, build and run.
+Don't forget to set up the correct scheme: SCNetworkReachability » iPhone Simulator or iOS Device. iPad works too.

 ## Screenshots

 The following screenshots show you what the sample app looks like under different connectivity test conditions.